 In addition, I undertake not to make copies, distribute or otherwise transmit the softcopies to any other person.
 (For counsel: In addition, I undertake not to make copies, distribute or otherwise transmit the softcopies to any other person, save for my client).

-Dated this day of , 20 .

 Signature

-Name:

-Personal Identification No.:

-Address:

-Telephone Number:

-Company:

-Designation/Appointment:

 OR

 Name of Counsel:

 Registered Foreign Lawyer No:

 Law Firm:

 Address:

 Telephone Number: